AdityaPh/RecycleHub/README.md

 # ![alt text](https://github.com/adithyachan/RecycleHub/blob/master/RecycleHub/Assets.xcassets/AppIcon.appiconset/Icon-App-20x20%402x.png "RecycleHub Logo") RecycleHub

 Helps make recycling easier (and more fun) by using a neural network to detect what type of trash a user takes an image of.
-Also gives an estimated dollar amount that the user could receive for recycling the item and points the user to a nearby recycling plant.
+Also gives an estimated dollar amount that the user could recieve for recycling the item and points the user to a nearby recycling plant.

 # Installation

 1. Clone the repository with `git clone https://github.com/adithyachan/RecycleHub.git`

 2. Navigate to `RecycleHub/` and install the necesary libraries with `pod install`